pihamchi/pihamchi/README.md

 - 👋 Hi, I’m @pihamchi
 - 👀 I’m interested in js field.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working in the React field.
+-
-- 💞️ I’m looking to collaborate on js
+- 💞️ I’m looking to collaborate on js.
 - 📫 How to reach me pihamchi@gmail.com
+-

 <!---
 pihamchi/pihamchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.